The Best Cordless Chainsaw of 2020

 Best for Light Duty

 BLACK+DECKER 40V MAX

-Not everyone shopping for a cordless electric chainsaw needs a professional-grade model — some people just need a tool for the occasional easy tasks.
+Not everyone shopping for a cordless electric chainsaw needs a professional-grade model — some people just need a tool for the occasional easy task.
 The BLACK+DECKER 40V MAX has many advantages over the more powerful competition.
-The highest performing models are much heavier than the MAX, which makes them substantially more tiresome to use for many applications.
-All cordless electric chainsaws are loud, but the noise emitted by the BLACK+DECKER is definitely more bearable than most models.
-This saw also won't drain your bank account — it's substantially cheaper than most of the competition.
-The MAX is quite small so it takes up much less space in your garage or tool shed than bigger, bulkier saws.
+The highest performing models are much heavier than the MAX, which can make them substantially more tiresome to use for some application.
+All cordless electric chainsaws are loud, but the noise emitted by the BLACK+DECKER is more bearable than most models.
+This saw is substantially cheaper than most of the competition so that it won't drain your bank account.
+It's also quite small, so it occupies less space in your garage or tool shed than bigger, bulkier saws.

 Read review: BLACK+DECKER 40V MAX

 Why You Should Trust Us?

 At TechGearLab we purchase all of the products at normal prices from normal retailers to guarantee zero bias while creating reviews.
 And wouldn't you know it, we have a chainsaw expert in-house.
 Our review editor Ross Patton has spent hundreds of hours with a saw in his hand cutting, trimming, and bucking all types of trees from the oak in the foothills of California to the pines of Lake Tahoe, and the elms and cottonwoods of Northern Nevada.
 With his formal education in environmental science, you can rest easy knowing that he has created tests to compare the saws as accurately as possible.